Get the latest from the N.C. Wildlife Resources Commission sent right to your inbox. Subscribe to one or both of two lists to choose from:

 After harvesting a bear, follow these steps:

-Bear tooth submission became mandatory during the 2021-22 bear hunting season for all hunter-harvested bears.
-If you harvest a bear this season, you must submit at least one premolar tooth to the Wildlife Commission no later than Jan.
-31, 2023.
-You will receive e-mail confirmation once it’s received.
-As a thank you, you'll receive a North Carolina Black Bear Cooperator ball cap and an age report for your bear in September 2023.
+If you harvest a bear, you must submit at least one premolar tooth to the Wildlife Commission no later than Jan.
+31, 2024.
+If we have your email address, we will send you an e-mail confirmation once it’s received.
+As a thank you, you'll receive a North Carolina Black Bear Cooperator ball cap and an age report for your bear in September 2024.
 Visit the bear cooperator webpage for more information.

 Stay alert!